for EMS Clinicians

 Critical Incident Stress Program

-CISM assists first responders in mitigating and responding to the normal emotional and psychological effects experienced in their profession.
+CISM assists first responders in mitigating and responding to emotional and psychological effects that are typically experienced in their profession.

 Mental Health First Aid

-MHFA is a public education national certification course designed to teach the skills necessary to respond with care and support to individuals experiencing a mental health or substance use concern or crisis.
+MHFA is a nationally recognized public education course aimed at providing certification.
+It is designed to equip individuals with the skills needed to respond to and support those experiencing mental health or substance use concerns or crises.

 Whole Blood